jafingerhut/text.unicode/README.md

 ### Reminder to self on how to run the optional tests

-Test selectors used in the test file now:
+Test selectors used in the test files now:

 ```
 % lein test :slow    ; takes many minutes right now
 % lein test :char-types
 % lein test :normalized-forms
-% lein test :test-unicode-property-names
+% lein test :property-names
 ```

-TBD: Consider putting some of those in separate test namespaces, then use `lein test namespace.name` to run only the tests in that namespace.

 ## License